Workforce Management Guide for Contact Center Leaders (& Why it’s Important)

 Contact centers must meet a variety of compliance requirements, and with agents completing requisite training on relevant regulations on an annual basis.
 Modern WFM solutions support regulatory compliance through automated triggers designed to pause/resume recordings and censor sensitive data fields as specified by the Payment Card Industry-Data Security Standard (PCI-DSS).

-From time tracking and scheduling software to communications platforms and human capital management (HCM) systems, workforce management software presents a solution for just about every need.
+From time tracking and scheduling software to communications platforms and human capital management (HCM) systems, workforce management software presents a solution for just about every need and also improves the employee experience.

 Contact centers are traditionally the department within an organization that depends heavily on workforce management.
-When a contact center successfully implements WFM software, that contact center benefits from better forecasting, improved scheduling, the ability to optimize and reoptimize available resources based on unplanned staffing changes, monitor performance in real-time and more.
+When a contact center successfully implements WFM software, that contact center benefits from better forecasting, improved scheduling, the ability to optimize and reoptimize available resources based on unplanned staffing changes, monitor performance in real-time, have a full overview for the human resources team, and more.

 Trends in Workforce Management